Social Care (with Foundation Year)

 Social and Psychological approaches to Social Care

-You will be introduced to both psychological and social approaches as they apply to social care.
-You will explore cultural elements of modern-day social care including the social organisation of social care provision through institutions of care and care roles.
-You will consider different schools of psychology and the critical features of various psychological perspectives.
-You will consider how these psychological perspectives can be applied to the everyday practice of social care and in particular their application in working with service users
+You will be introduced to both psychological and social approaches to social care.
+You will consider different psychological perspectives and how these can be applied to the everyday practice of social care and in particular their application in working with service users.
+You will also study the key sociological theories of social divisions that will help to contextualise experiences of social care users and will outline the key structural challenges they might be exposed to.

 You will explore and reflect upon your own value base before moving on to consider the differences and tensions between personal and professional values.
-You will consider central value questions of Individuality and Identity, Rights, Choice, Privacy, Independence, Dignity, Respect, and Partnership, value categories that govern the nature and effectiveness of care provision
+You will consider central value questions of Individuality and Identity, Rights, Choice, Privacy, Independence, Dignity, Respect, and Partnership, value categories that govern the nature and effectiveness of care provision.
+You will also be introduced to the different ways of communicating effectively looking at different forms of communication, factors that affect communication in care settings and different ways of overcoming barriers to effective communication.

 Explorations in Social Care